slash3b/slash3b.github.io/_posts/2019-07-10-active-record-vs-data-mapper.markdown

 ---

 In Object-oriented programming we often need to persist object to the database for later retrieval.
 For that to work smart people invented Object-Relation Mapper that does object to db conversion and vise versa.
 Such ORM object are usually called _entities_ and are passed around in application and are subject to CRUD operations.

+ORM implies existence of DBAL(Database Abstraction Layer) and Data Access Layer.
++ DBAL abstracts Quering language details of different databases and supports many databases at once.
+Theoretically you can switch seamlessly from one database to another, though I never heard of practical execution of this feature.
-Active record and Data Mapper are ORM patterns or better to say paradigms.
++ _Active record_ and _Data Mapper_ are Data Access Layer patterns or better to say paradigms.

 ORM advantages:
 - Most of the time you do not have to write SQL, ORM does that for you behind the scenes